 Bethlehem Central At-a-Glance

-Encompassing most of the Town of Bethlehem and part of the Town of New Scotland, Bethlehem Central is a Suburban Council school district that serves about 4,700 students in kindergarten through grade 12.
-There are five neighborhood elementary schools, serving students in grades 1 through 5; a 6-8 middle school; and a 9-12 high school.
-The district implemented a full-day kindergarten program in September 2009.
+Encompassing most of the Town of Bethlehem and part of the Town of New Scotland in Albany County, Bethlehem Central is a Suburban Council school district that serves about 4,600 students in kindergarten through grade 12.
+There are five neighborhood elementary schools, serving students in kindergarten through grade 5; a 6-8 middle school; and a 9-12 high school.
 We strive to maintain an average class size of 22-24 students, with lower enrollment common in the primary grades and in some advanced and specialized high school courses.
 Bethlehem’s schools consistently are among the top-performing schools in the Capital Region and across the state.
 Our instructional staff consists of professionals who are well respected for their competency and contributions to education.
 This exceptional staff is supported by subject supervisors who oversee K-12 curriculum and instruction in addition to teaching.
 Our educational support staff consists of many full and part-time individuals equally committed to our students.

 Mission Statement & Goals

 Children and learning are the heart of Bethlehem Central.
 We cherish our students and challenge them so they develop the foundation to become thoughtful, responsible individuals.
 Through leadership and integrity, we pledge to provide this education, encouraging all students to reach their potential.
 To fulfill this mission, the Bethlehem Central School District will use the following goals to guide our work:

 - Knowledge: to improve learning and achievement for all students.

 - Character: to foster a positive and safe school culture and environment.

 - Value: to manage and improve the quality, cost-effectiveness, and efficiency of the District’s current and future operations.